Azure/azure-sdk-for-php/README.md

 Microsoft Azure tables, blobs, queues, service bus (queues and topics), service runtime and service management APIs.
 For documentation on how to host PHP applications on Microsoft Azure, please see the
 [Microsoft Azure PHP Developer Center](http://www.windowsazure.com/en-us/develop/php/).

+## Important Annoucement

+As of February 2021, the Azure SDK for PHP has entered a retirement phase and is no longer officially supported by Microsoft.
+This repository will no longer be maintained.

+If you prefer to work in PHP, you can also directly [call the Azure REST API in PHP](https://docs.microsoft.com/en-us/rest/api/azure/)

+Thank you for your support so far.
+Should you have any question, please feel free to open an Issue on GitHub.

 # Features

 * Tables